 Every day, thousands of customers leverage OneLogin as an identity provider (IdP) to federate users from a directory source to AWS, using industry standards like SAML and OIDC.
 OneLogin customers already benefit from multi-role single sign-on (SSO) automation within AWS environments.
 Now, additional user permissions can be added and asserted with tags, expanding the number and type of directory attributes that gate access to AWS resources.
-This OneLogin and AWS SSO integration will:
+This OneLogin and AWS IAM integration will:

 - Help mutual customers enable fine-grained authorization